vitorwlima/weekz/README.md

 - [] Implement task search
 - [] Optimize queries and invalidations
 - [] Make it fully accessible / keyboard friendly
+- [] Improve task delete (dialog confirmation when necessary)
+- [] On right click on the task, show context menu with delete and edit options:
+  - [] edit will open same dialog
+  - [] delete will delete the task if frequency is once or date is braindump - otherwise, if there are completions, show dialog asking if you want to delete making it clear that deletions will also be deleted